Late Middle Japanese: Glides

-Various mergers, /e/, /we/ and /ye/ made all realized as [je] and thus indistinguishable.
+Various mergers, /e/, /we/ and /je/ made all realized as [je] and thus indistinguishable.

 Syllable structure

 Traditionally, syllables were of (C)V structure and so there was no need to distinguish between syllables and morae.
 However, Chinese loanwords introduced a new type of sound that could end in -m, -n, or -t.
 That structure is the syllable (C)V(C).
 The mora is based on the traditional (C)V structure.

 The final syllables -m and -n were initially distinguished; but by the end of the Early period, both had merged into /N/.

 Medial gemination

 The final syllables -m, -n, -t before a vowel or a glide underwent gemination and became the consonant clusters -mm-, -nn-, and -tt-.